 An act of rhetorical annihilation is not the same as an act of annihilation: just ask Edgar Allan Poe.
 And Lady Macbeth’s divorce lawyer.

 Allow me to be modestly legalistic and philosophic for a moment in stating that to wish harm upon something is not the same thing as to enact harm upon it.

 I have been hated and had terrible things wished upon me; in fact, I do know there are probably people in the world who would be pleased if I would go away forever (i.e., die).
 But their private wish for my demise is not the same as their trying to hurt me, and despite the unpleasantness of knowing that there are people in my life, some whom I love, who do wish harm upon me, I recognize that they have a right to their thoughts and feelings, and I would not deny them the liberty of wishing for my destruction.
 If those who wish ill upon me were to engage in an act of violence against me, that would be different.

 If every person had each one of their thoughts publicly exposed: imagine the horrors that would be unveiled — especially about the most morally upright among us and especially about men.
 There must be a line drawn between thought and action, and the two cannot be equated.
 Not unless every man would like to be put in jail for the slightest harboring of anger toward his neighbor.
-Were our thoughts equated with actions, most biologically male individuals would find themselves behind bars.
+Were our thoughts equated with actions, many white cisgender men would find themselves behind bars.

-Fortunately for men and their many hidden violent and sexually oppressive impulses, feelings are not crimes.
+Fortunately for white cisgender men and their hidden violent and sexually oppressive impulses, feelings are not crimes.
 Thoughts are not crimes.
 When they begin to be treated as such, then we know we, as a species, have become the monstrous machine that George Orwell warned us about.